vetrivera/dragadmin/README.md

 ![Capture3](https://user-images.githubusercontent.com/51225963/61627023-4d040580-ac6e-11e9-8ae6-72a3759100aa.PNG)

-User able to drag and drop the widgets any where in the webpage and Rearrange the places.
+User able to drag and drop the widgets any where in the web page and Rearrange the places.

 ## Project Details
 DragAdmin, This project was created in angualr6.